arazum/pjesme/README.md

 `sudo pip install -r requirements.txt`

+Note: If you have trouble installing pycurl check [this](http://stackoverflow.com/a/30590000) answer.

 # Usage

 Write all of your favourite songs in a file line by line.
 You can take youtube_id of the song and write it like `#<youtube_id>`.